What is PEP 723?

 Impact

 This PEP simplifies script distribution and execution by allowing dependencies to be self-contained within the script file.
-Tools like uv provide native support for this specification.
 See How to write self-contained Python scripts using PEP 723 for a practical guide.

 Learn More